Violation of the "information-disturbance relationship" in finite-time quantum measurements: Introduction

 Recently, the tradeoff between information gained due to quantum measurement and the disturbance on the observed quantity, has been examined in several works \cite{sacchi,macco,arian,buscemi,macco2}.
-One study \cite{macco} showed that an informative measurement affects at least one state of the system, and the quantity of disnturbance on the state is limited by the amount of information that can distinguish the input and corresponding output states.
-This trade-off between the magnitude of information obtained via quantum measurements and disturbance on the evolution of the system could be reinterpreted using the Heisenberg uncertainty principle \cite{buscemi,macco2,arian}.
+One study \cite{macco} showed that an informative measurement affects at least one state of the system, and the quantity of disturbance on the state is lower bounded by the amount of information that can distinguish the input and corresponding output states.
+The trade-off between the magnitude of information obtained via quantum measurements and disturbance on the evolution of the system could be reinterpreted using the Heisenberg uncertainty principle \cite{buscemi,macco2,arian}.
 Heisenberg \cite{heisen} first raised the idea that any attempt to measure the position of a particle with higher precision will result in a greater disturbance as quantified by the mean square deviations of the momentum measurements.
-In a recent experimental study \cite{rozema} involving weak measurements, Heisenberg's ``measurement-disturbance relationship" was seen to be violated.
+In a recent experimental study \cite{rozema} involving weak measurements, Heisenberg's ``measurement-disturbance relationship" was noted to be violated.
+In another work \cite{mitch} involving ``entanglement-enhanced measurement", the spinning of electrons in atoms was observed without any disturbance to the atomic cloud.